k98kurz/CRDTs/docs/lwwregister.md

 # Last-Writer-Wins Register

-The Last-Writer-Wins Register (LWWRegister) is a CRDT that tracks a single named register.
+The Last-Writer-Wins Register (`LWWRegister`) is a CRDT that tracks a single named register.
 Each subsequent write to the register overwrites the value stored in it, and concurrent writes are handled by a tie-breaker process using the writer id integer and then value itself if necessary.

 ## Mathematics

-The mutable state of the LWWRegister is composed of the following:
+The mutable state of the `LWWRegister` is composed of the following:
 - `value: DataWrapperProtocol` - the current value at the local replica
 - `clock: ClockProtocol` - the clock used for synchronization
 - `last_update: Any` - the timestamp of the last update
 - `last_writer: int` - the ID of the source of the most recent write/overwrite of the `value`

-The mathematics of the LWWRegister are simple: given two concurrent updates, the resultant `value` will be determined by the update with the highest writer ID;
-given two concurrent updates with identical writer ID, the resultant `value` will be determined by which value has the higher byte value when serialized.
+The mathematics of the `LWWRegister` are simple: given two concurrent updates, the resultant `value` will be determined by the update with the highest writer ID; given two concurrent updates with identical writer ID, the resultant `value` will be determined by which value has the higher byte value when serialized.

 ## Usage

-To use the LWWRegister, import it from the crdts library.
+To use the `LWWRegister`, import it from the crdts library.

 ```python
 from crdts import LWWRegister